SaraFreitas02/Venusya/README.md

 *(Additional features may be added as the project evolves.)*

-## Compatibility *(last update: 10-09-2023)*
+## Compatibility *(last update: 17-09-2023)*
   - **Browser Compatibility:** This project has been tested and optimized for **Google Chrome** version *116.0.5845.141 (Official Build) (64-bit)*.
 While it may work on other browsers, we recommend using Chrome for the best experience.
-  - **Viewport Compatibility:** Although the website still works on bigger viewports, the current design is tailored for viewports under 768px wide.
-However, ongoing improvements are planned to enhance compatibility across a wider range of devices and screen sizes, and to better the layout for the current viewport compatibility.
+  - **Device Compatibility:** Although it still needs some improvements, the webshop is built to be functional on all devices such as desktop and laptops, tablets and smartphones.

 *(This section will be updated as the project evolves)*
 ## Customization